 As discussed below, the Debtor and PPL were parties to an energy purchase contract.
-The Trustee and PPL agreed to reject this contract.
+The Trustee rejected this contract, with PPL's consent.
 PPL filed Proof of Claim No. 50 in the amount of \$374,863,708.19, of which about \$2.5 million has been determined by the Bankruptcy Court to have priority pursuant to section 503(b)(9) of the Bankruptcy Code and \$13 million allegedly arises on a postpetition basis.
 The balance purportedly arises out of the rejection of the contract.
-Also as discussed below, the section 503(b)(9) portion is subject to pending litigation in the Bankruptcy Court.
+Also as discussed below, the section 503(b)(9) claim was allowed by order of the Bankruptcy Court but was settled at a 10% discount while on appeal.
+PPL's allowed section 503(b)(9) claim under the settlement in the amount of \$2,243,170.80 has been paid in full and the appeal has been dismissed.